WHAT YOU NEED TO KNOW AND WHAT YOU CAN DO

 Menlo Together has been working with local leaders and community organizations to uncover and address the root causes of the housing crisis affecting Menlo Park today.
 We hosted the Color of Law: Menlo Park Edition on November 17, 2019 to educate ourselves and others about how historic housing policies segregated Menlo Park.
 With this insight, we can make more informed decisions about how our city grows for a more equitable and inclusive future.
 Check out our findings below and take action with us.

-THE HIDDEN HISTORY OF MENLO PARK
+THE FORGOTTEN HISTORY OF MENLO PARK

 - View and share the Gallery Walk timeline.